2026 Mediterranean Games: Calendar

+Marketing

 Emblem

 The emblem for the 2026 Mediterranean Games was unveiled on 14 December 2019 at the Palace of Taranto.
 It was designed by the Istituto Comprensivo Gaetano Salvemini as part of a contest announced in May by the Municipality of Taranto.
 Resembling the Sailor Monument in the city, the emblem is formed up of two anthropomorphized x's that compose the number 20 written in Roman numerals.

 Mascot

 The mascot is Ionios, a dolphin carrying a torch.
 The dolphin is the symbol of Taranto.